Education & Community

 Salmon Camp

 PCSC was awarded a “No Child Left Inside Grant” to create a summer school program called Salmon Camp in collaboration with the Quillayute Valley School District.
 Forks Middle School sixth grade science teacher Kim Kearns initiated and teaches the program with third grade science teacher Katie Haag.
-For six weeks, thirty 5th and 6th graders learn all about Salmon: their life cycle, their habitat, biology, and challenges they face.
+For six weeks, thirty 5th and 6th graders learned all about salmon: their life cycle, their habitat, biology, and challenges they face.
 We also get kids outside, including multiple field trips and outdoor skills building.
 Our hope is to have kids engage in environmental stewardship through salmon education and outdoor experiences.

 Every year thousands of salmon and steelhead return from the ocean to the fish hatcheries where they were spawned, raised and released from.
 Once they return many are used for the next batch and are spawned.
 This leaves an enormous surplus of fish waiting to be utilized.
 Early on in their return, most of the fish are of food quality, this gives our community an invaluable resource, sustenance.
 Here we will talk about the food surplus returns, on our Nutrient Enhancement page you can learn about what happens to the fish that are not food quality.